sap-tutorials/Tutorials/tutorials/cp-cap-java-deploy-cf/cp-cap-java-deploy-cf.md

     > The value of the last attribute "oauth2-configuration" depends on the landscape where your account is deployed.
 Check the API URL returned by the command `cf target` and change data center ID in the value `https://*.cfapps.**us10-001**.hana.ondemand.com/**` accordingly.

-  2. Open the `app/xs-app.json` file and remove the `welcomeFile` property.

-You've finished your project configuration and prepared for deployment.
-The next steps will show you how to deploy to SAP BTP Cloud Foundry environment.

 ### Identify SAP BTP Cloud Foundry endpoint

 The Cloud Foundry API endpoint is required so that you can log on to your SAP BTP Cloud Foundry space through Cloud Foundry CLI in the next step.